 Savasana is sometimes thought of as the most important pose of yoga practice on the mat.
 It comes at the end of class and no one needs a teacher at the head of the room to tell them what to do.
 It is the nonpareil bottom-up posture, since you have to lie down on your backside to do it.

 Corpse pose is about the self, and the non-self, and self-discovery.
 It’s about letting go of rewards and reincarnation and an afterlife in Heaven or Hell.
 When you’re in dead man’s pose nobody, not even the Downpresser Man, can boss your better half.
 You’re not doing something that somebody else told you to do.
 Nobody can tell you what to do because there’s nothing to do.

-“The question of whether or not there is a God or truth or reality, or whatever, can never be answered by books, by priests, philosophers or saviors,” said the philosopher Jiddu Krishnamurti.
+“The question of whether or not there is a God or truth or reality, or whatever, can never be answered by books, by priests, philosophers or saviors,” said Jiddu Krishnamurti.
 “Nobody and nothing can answer the question but you yourself, and that is why you must know yourself.”

 Be your own hero, not a moving part in the puppet show.

 Anybody can do hero pose, even though it’s on the challenging side of the practice.
 You just have to have faith in yourself.
 It’s better to challenge yourself than be dogged by gods and monsters and the ruling class always trying to cut you down at the knees.

 It’s never question and answer time in corpse pose, because it’s the end of yoga class, and you’re tired, and everybody and their brother is just going to have to wait while you and your breath take a break and recharge.

 Putting Santa and the Savior and all the self-appointed Messiahs and their sticks and carrots on the back burner is to be up front, at the front of the class, knowing and being your own self, yourself as you are from the inside out.